Martenfur/Nopipeline/README.md

 	}
 }
 ```
-NPL config is essentially a JSON.
-Config above has two file groups: `textures`
+It is essentially a JSON.
+Config above has two content rules: `textures`
 and `specificFile`.
-Each file group describes one specific resource type.
+Each rule describes one specific resource type.
-File groups can contain whole directories or single files.
+Rules can affect entire directories or specific files.

 Let's look at an each parameter: